'It's a mess': Pot shop owners say Alberta is running out of weed | CBC News

 Pot shops can order more stock from the AGLC once a week.
 But Patrick Wallace, owner of Waldo's 420 Store in Medicine Hat, says there's basically nothing left to order.

-His store was one of the 17 stores granted licensing to open on legalization day, when he says he sold 33 per cent of his stock — worth about $26,000.
+His store was one of the 17 stores granted licences to open on legalization day, when he says he sold 33 per cent of his stock — worth about $26,000.

 "It was a gong show in here," he said.